DeepDiscord/DeepDiscord/README.md

 ## Setting up the .env.txt file

-Create a new .env.txt file in `bot/` by running `cp env.txt.example env.txt`.
+Create a new .env.txt file in `bot/` by running `cp .env.txt.example .env.txt`.
 Edit this file by running and fill in the details.
 Here are what all of the details in the env mean:

 * PORT - The port the web server will listen on
 * TOKEN - The token for the Discord bot